-This guideline is intended for Notified Bodies (hereinafter referred to as "NB") applying for a scientific opinion on an ancillary medicinal substance used as an integral part of a medical device.
-The State Institute for Drug Control (hereinafter referred to as "the Institute") is the administrative body competent according to § 13 paragraph 2, letter a), section 5 of the Act on Pharmaceuticals to issue a scientific opinion on an ancillary medicinal substance used as an integral part of a medical device, upon the application of a notified body under Act no. 22/1997 Coll., on technical requirements for products, as amended, in connection with Act no. 123/2000 Coll., on medical devices and amending certain related acts, as amended.
+This guideline is intended for notified bodies ("NB") applying for a scientific opinion on an ancillary medicinal substance used as an integral part of a medical device.
+A medical device for the purposes of this guideline means a medical device according to Article 2(1) of the Regulation on Medical Devices, accessories of a medical device according to Article 2(2) point 2 of the Regulation on medical devices and the product listed in Annex No. XVI of the Regulation on medical devices.
+The State Institute for Drug Control ("the Institute") is the administrative body competent according to § 13 paragraph 2, letter a), section 5 of the Act on Medicinal Products to issue a scientific opinion on an ancillary medicinal substance used as an integral part of a medical device, upon the application of a notified body under Regulation (EU) 2017/745 of the European Parliament and of the Council of 5 April 2017 on medical devices, amending Directive 2001/83/EC, Regulation (EC) No 178/2002 and Regulation (EC) No 1223/2009 and repealing Council Directives 90/385/EEC and 93/42/EEC, in conjunction with the Act No. 375/2022 Coll., as amended ("Medical Device Regulation").